Thank you!

 A detailed analysis is necessary to set up the price, facilitate sales returns, product placement, and cater to consumer demands.
 A comprehensive study of consumer behavior, a detailed analysis of data collected through CRM, and other factors determine each step.

 You need to have a policy set in cases of defective products and consumer returns.
 The return policy builds consumer satisfaction and goodwill of the parent company.
-As these factors are key players in customer retention, we recommend you give as much importance as any other process for long-term success.
+As these factors are key players in customer retention, we recommend you give them as much importance as any other process for long-term success.

 That’s where services like Gembah can help.